The algebraic small object argument as a saturation: Applications

 \subsection{Uniform box-filling fibrations}

-To apply the theorems of \cref{sec:soa:algebraic-saturation} effectively, it is essential that we can compute the density comonads of generating diagrams.
-We illustrate how this can proceed with the example of \textsc{awfs}'s for \emph{uniform fibrations}, which appear in semantics of homotopy type theory \cite{gambino-sattler:17}.
-We consider only ``biased'' uniform fibrations, in \citeauthor{awodey:23}'s terminology \cite[\S3]{awodey:23}, and not unbiased or equivariant variations which are better-behaved in some settings \cite{cavallo-mortberg-swan:20,awodey:23,accrs:24}.
-In various ways we sacrifice generality in favor of simplicity, \eg, by restricting ourselves to presheaf categories.
+To apply the theorems of \cref{sec:soa:algebraic-saturation} effectively, we must be able to compute the density comonads of generating diagrams.
+We illustrate how this proceeds using the example of \textsc{awfs}'s for \emph{uniform fibrations}, which appear in semantics of homotopy type theory \cite{gambino-sattler:17}.
+For simplicity we consider only ``biased'' uniform fibrations, in \citeauthor{awodey:23}'s terminology \cite[\S3]{awodey:23}, and not unbiased or equivariant variations which are better-behaved in some settings \cite{cavallo-mortberg-swan:20,awodey:23,accrs:24}.